Venue: Russell Square: College Buildings

 The two-year MA Advanced Chinese Studies offers comprehensive language-based training across a wide range of disciplines in the humanities and social sciences.

-Students on the programme take four taught courses at SOAS during their first year, including a team-taught core course provided by a range of SOAS China experts.
-In addition, students take a text-reading seminar, allowing them to integrate their Chinese reading skills into their disciplinary studies, or an approved language-based course.
-Further courses can be selected from available disciplines including Anthropology, Art and Archaeology, Cinema, Cultural and Regional Studies, Economics, History, Law, Literature, Music, Politics, and Study of Religions.
+Students on the programme take four taught modules at SOAS during their first year, including a team-taught core modules provided by a range of SOAS China experts.
+In addition, students take a text-reading seminar, allowing them to integrate their Chinese reading skills into their disciplinary studies, or an approved language-based module.
+Further modules can be selected from available disciplines including Anthropology, Art and Archaeology, Cinema, Cultural and Regional Studies, Economics, History, Law, Literature, Music, Politics, and Study of Religions.

-In their second year, students will undertake an extended period of study at Zhejiang University in Hangzhou, where they will follow a tailor-made bilingual programme in Chinese Studies.
-Options for short-term internships with local companies will be made available.
+In their second year, students will undertake an extended period of study at Zhejiang University, where they will follow a tailor-made bilingual programme in Chinese Studies.
 The second half of the second year will be taken up with the writing of the dissertation under close supervision back in London.

 The programme is aimed at students pursuing careers in the academic world, business, government and the media that require a skill set which encompasses disciplinary rigour, comprehensive area knowledge and cultural and linguistic fluencies.
 Applicants should have at least intermediate-level proficiency in modern Chinese (HSK Level 4).
 The language element of the training will be tailored to meet the needs of students’ existing language skills.
 Alternative elements are available for applicants not in need of further Chinese language training, such as native speakers of Chinese.

-In the first year at SOAS students on the programme take the team-taught core course provided by a range of SOAS China experts Approaches to Chinese Studies - 15PCIC001 and two taught courses (2 Units) from the list given below.
-In addition, students take a Reading Seminar in Chinese Studies - 15PCIC003 (1 Unit) or an approved language-based course (1 Unit).
+In the first year at SOAS students on the programme take the module Approaches of Chinese Studies - 15PCIC001.
+In addition, students take Reading Seminar in Chinese Studies - 15PCIC003 or an approved language-based module from List A (30 credits).
+The remaining 60 credits are taken from List B (Taught Module Component).

-In their second year, students will undertake a Period of Postgraduate Study in China (15PCIC004) at Zhejiang University in Hangzhou, where they will follow a tailor-made bilingual programme in Chinese Studies.
-Options for short-term internships with local companies will be made available.
-The second half of the second year will be taken up with the writing of the dissertation under close supervision back in London (Extended Dissertation in Chinese Studies 15PCIC999).
+In their second year, students will undertake a Period of Postgraduate Study in China - 15PCIC004 at Zhejiang University, where they will follow a tailor-made bilingual programme in Chinese Studies.
+The second half of the second year will be taken up with the writing of the dissertation under close supervision back in London (Extended Dissertation in Chinese Studies -15PCIC999).

-These courses should be chosen in close consultation with the programme convenor.
+These modules should be chosen in close consultation with the programme convenor.

 China and Inner Asia